-19 KLWN Landscape Character Assessment, Final Report March 2007, Chris Blandford Associates
+19 KLWN Landscape Character Assessment, Final Report March 2007, Chris Blandford Associates North Wootton Neighbourhood Development Plan 2022-2036, made November 2024

 Policy 5: North Wootton Norfolk Coast AONB Policy

 - 1. Planning applications which fall within or immediately adjacent to the Norfolk Coast AONB designation should demonstrate how they have had due regard to the Integrated Landscape Guidance (2021) for Drained Coastal Marshes20. - All new build development within the Norfolk Coast AONB that will result in a change to the local character or distinctive features of the built and natural environment, as detailed in the relevant AONB character areas, will not generally be supported. - 3.
 Within the Norfolk Coast AONB and, where this would harm the AONB, immediately adjacent to the Norfolk Coast AONB, subdividing larger gardens or selling off open fields to create small plots for housing or extensions resulting to a loss of historic open landscape, buildings, and mature trees will not generally be supported. - 4.
 All new build development proposed within the Norfolk Coast AONB should state in their application how they plan to protect and enhance the character of the AONB area.